Many people prone to shoulder pain don’t experience any problems when they use the kettlebell in its usual way.

-I am down here in Denver and I ran into my close neighbor in Toronto, Chris Lopez.
-We kept in touch via email or on the phone for the last 2 to 3 years.
+I am here in Denver.
+I ran into my close neighbor in Toronto, Chris Lopez.
+We have kept in touch via email or phone for the last 2 to 3 years.

-It is exciting to run into Chris because he specializes in Kettlebell.
+It is exciting to run into Chris because he specializes in kettlebells.

-Something that I found that benefits from utilizing the kettlebells is shoulder.
+Something that I found that benefits from utilizing the kettlebells on our shoulders.
 So I wanted Chris to talk about the shoulder and kettlebells.

-Chris Lopez: One of the baseless assumption that I find is that people get scared training with kettlebells initially because of shoulder issues or maybe because of low back pains as well.
+Chris Lopez: One of the baseless assumptions I find is that people get scared training with kettlebells initially because of shoulder issues or maybe because of low back pains.

 We are going to talk about the shoulder and the use of a kettlebell.
-We also discuss the greatness of the kettlebell as a tool or equipment to use especially if you’ve got bad shoulders or if you want to get stronger shoulders.
+We also discuss the greatness of the kettlebell as a tool or equipment to use for exercises, particularly if you’ve got bad shoulders or may want to get stronger shoulders.

-If you will take a look at the way the kettlebell is shaped the way it fits in your arm when you are holding it especially if you are holding it on top.
-Unlike a common dumbbell it is not straight up and bound and the weight of the bell is not pushing straight down vertically on your arm.
-It is actually forcing your arm to a come a little bit further back and pull you into alignment because it’s the way it develops, the weight is behind the bar not right on the top.
+If you look at the way the kettlebell is shaped and how it fits in your arm when you are holding it, especially if you are holding it up high.
+Unlike a traditional dumbbell, it is not straight up and bound.
+The bell’s weight is not pushing straight down vertically on your arm.
+The weight is behind the bar and not right on the top.
 Your shoulders are pulled into alignment as a result of the way you develop.

-By doing that what it does is it automatically gives you that stretching on the rib cage, a little bit of stretching in your lat, and then you find it all automatically pushing you into alignment.
-It pushes your shoulder into its sock.
+By doing that, what it does is it automatically gives you that stretching on the rib cage, a little bit of stretching in your lat, and then you find it all automatically pushing you into alignment.
+This angle of your body drives your shoulder into its sock.

-It is the same as where you can see your ears and shoulders are placing and you find people pressing them and doing everything overhead they have the tendency to shorten their shoulders up.
-If your shoulders are shortened up then as you know it kind of pulls it out of the center.
+It is the same as where you can see your ears and shoulders placed.
+You find people pressing them and doing everything overhead.
+They tend to shorten their shoulders up.
+If you shorten your shoulders, you pull it out of the center.

-So by using the kettlebell and focusing on the packing your shoulder and using that alignment with the kettlebell when you are lifting it over your head, it naturally pulls you into alignment and it centers your shoulder and really gets you to focus on keeping your shoulder locked-in in its socket.
+So by using the kettlebell, focusing on packing your shoulder, and using that alignment with the kettlebell.
+Lifting it over your head naturally pulls you into alignment, centers your shoulder, and gets you to focus on keeping your shoulder locked in its socket.

 Rick Kaselj: Awesome.
-Thank you very much Chris, so where can people get more information on your?
+Thank you very much, Chris.
+Where can people get more information on you?

-Chris Lopez: It’s www.kettlebellworkouts.com, that’s where you can find me, lots of great information there.
+Chris Lopez: It’s www.kettlebellworkouts.com; you can find me with lots of great information there.

 Rick Kaselj, MS